William83968/SDD-Projects/README.md

 # SDD-Projects

 ## Reason for creation
-### No any reasons, just projects done according to schoolwork
+### Not really any reasons, just projects done according to schoolwork

 ## Content
 ### A beginner's programming code, just getting started on the module pygame...